Donner DTC-100 Telecaster Style Guitar Review

 With 22 frets and a 25.5 string length (again standard Fender scale), the fretboard is finished in perilla wood, creating a nice contrast with the white body and maple neck.

-The classic T design body includes 2 pickups, volume control, tone control, 3-way pickup selector, and jack socket.
+The classic T design body includes 2 pickups, volume control, tone control, 3-way pickup selector, and a jack socket.
 We’ll come to how it sounds shortly.

 The thing that surprised me the most is the bridge.
 I was expecting one that holds the strings, much like my old Squire.
 No, instead it has a proper string-through-body setup with individual holes on the rear.